billxby/notchcode/README.md

 <h1 align="center">Notchcode</h1>

 <p align="center">
-  An ambient monitor for Claude Code that lives in your MacBook's notch — Windows support coming soon.
+  An ambient monitor for Claude Code that lives in your MacBook's notch — now on Windows too, as a top-center status pill.
   <br />
   <br />
   <a href="https://github.com/billxby/notchcode/releases/latest">